 \section{Abstract}

-Higher Degree by Research (HDR) candidates increasingly depend on cloud-provisioned virtual machines and local GPU hardware for their computational experiments, yet a persistent and under-addressed gap exists between \emph{having} compute resources and \emph{using} them productively.
-Cloud and infrastructure teams can provision virtual machines, but the path from a raw VM to a reproducible, GPU-ready research environment remains a significant barrier for researchers who are domain experts, not systems engineers.
-We identify this gap as a missing \emph{adapter layer} between cloud provisioning and interactive research work.
-We present a lightweight, open-source solution built on k3s and Coder that implements this adapter layer and is already in active use in our research workspace environment.
-Our CI/CD pipeline connects GitHub directly to the local cluster, deploying research projects in under five minutes.
-We define a concrete metrics framework for evaluating this layer --- covering deployment latency, environment reproducibility, onboarding friction, and resource utilisation --- and establish baselines against which improvements can be measured.
+Higher Degree by Research (HDR) candidates increasingly depend on cloud-provisioned virtual machines and local GPU hardware for their computational experiments, yet a persistent and under-addressed gap separates \emph{having} compute resources from \emph{using} them productively.
+Cloud and infrastructure teams can provision a virtual machine in minutes, but the path from a raw VM to a reproducible, GPU-ready research environment remains a significant barrier for researchers who are domain experts, not systems engineers.
+We argue that this gap is not a shortcoming of any particular tool but a missing architectural layer: an \emph{adapter layer} that bridges cloud provisioning and interactive research work.
+We present a lightweight, open-source implementation of this layer, built on k3s and Coder and already in active use in our research workspace environment.
+A CI/CD pipeline connects GitHub directly to the local cluster, carrying a research project from commit to a running, accessible workspace in under five minutes.
+We then define a concrete metrics framework for evaluating any adapter layer covering deployment latency, environment reproducibility, onboarding friction, and resource utilisation and establish baselines against which improvements can be measured.
 The dedicated code repository: \href{https://github.com/Aisuko/portal}{https://github.com/Aisuko/portal}